Misdiagnosed or Undiagnosed Stroke? Contact Our Denver Law Offices for a Free Consultation

 3. Failure to Order or Properly Interpret Scans

 A third factor in many stroke misdiagnoses is a failure to order or properly interpret necessary scans.
 Doctors who do not consider patients’ risk factors or who fail to properly interpret patients’ symptoms may not order necessary imaging, while those who suspect a condition other than stroke may overlook evidence of stroke in patients’ scans.
 Other radiological errors can lead to misdiagnoses and failures to diagnose as well.

-To find out if you are entitled to financial compensation for a stroke misdiagnosis, contact our Denver personal injury law offices for a free case assessment.
+To find out if you are entitled to financial compensation for a stroke misdiagnosis, contact our Denver medical malpractice law offices for a free case assessment.
 You can call us 24/7 at 303-333-8000 to speak with a member of our legal team in confidence, or send us your contact information online and we will be in touch as soon as possible.